nathalia-dev/health-finder/README.md

     - the related items and sections(articles) are show as buttons (to minimized or expand their contents) to improve the page's organization and visibility.

     - sections (articles) are the content itself.
 They are the text's linked to that specific Title and Categories.
-Clickin on sections(articles) button, the user will find a subtitle and another button to minimized or expand the content.
+When clicking on sections(articles) button, the user will find a subtitle and another button to minimized or expand the content.

     - related items are made by a title and a link.
-This link move the user to another page (provided by the external api, out from the app) to access content that could be familiar with the subject they are searching.
+This link move the user to another page (provided by the external API, out from the app) to access content that could be familiar with the subject they are searching.

 ## Assumptions and Technical Desicions

 - **TypeScript**: Althought I've asked and was allowed to write the code in JavaScript, as it is much more familiar and confortable to me, i've decided to use TypeScript.
 The daily routine of a software engineer is full of challanges and more important than to know the technologies itself(programming languages , frameworks, etc), is to know how to learn them (effectively and quickly) and be open to do it.

 - **Landing Page**: The app landing page starts blank, with no HealthTopics displayed, but only with the header, footer and search input.
-I know that this is not the best user experience, but myHealthFinderAPI is a little bit slow to responde.
+I know that this is not the best user experience, but myHealthFinderAPI is a little bit slow to respond.
 And I felt that render a initial content, making a get request would compromise the app's performance.

 - **Autocomplete Searc**:

-    - There is many ways to implement a autocomplete search.
+    - There is many ways to implement an autocomplete search.
 Also, there is good frameworks that helps too, as Material UI.
 But I've decided to do it by myself, as I wanted to learn more about it and understand its whole process.

     - To created the autocomplete search **suggestions**: i've assumed that the search by keyword performed by myHealthFinderApi is guided by the words contained inside the Topics and Categories.
 Those can be retrieve by acessing the `itemlist.json` endpoint.
 So, i'm requesting data from this endpoint to create the suggestions.